 Table of contents

 New Zealand’s development co-operation primarily focuses on small island developing states (SIDS) in the Pacific region.
 It seeks to support the social, environmental, economic, and stability and governance pillars of the 2030 Agenda for Sustainable Development.
-New Zealand’s total official development assistance (ODA) increased in 2024 to USD 780.8 million (preliminary data), representing 0.32% of gross national income (GNI).
+New Zealand’s total official development assistance (ODA) (USD 681.1 million, preliminary data) decreased in 2025, representing 0.27% of gross national income (GNI).

 Policy

-Copy link to PolicyNew Zealand’s development co-operation aims to achieve a more peaceful world, where all people live in dignity and safety, all countries can prosper, and our shared environment is protected.
+Copy link to PolicyNew Zealand’s development co-operation aims to achieve a peaceful world, where all people live in dignity and safety, all countries can prosper, and the environment is protected.
 The 2019 policy statement, International Cooperation for Effective Sustainable Development, commits New Zealand to work towards global solutions to sustainable development challenges, particularly climate change and its impacts.
+New Zealand’s strategic priorities are articulated in the International Development Co-operation Priorities Framework, in alignment with the Ministry of Foreign Affairs and Trade’s Strategic Framework.
 New Zealand’s ODA focuses on SIDS and least developed countries (LDCs), with a primary geographic focus on the Pacific and a secondary geographic focus on Southeast Asia.
-Inclusion is one of the four domains that underpin New Zealand’s international development co-operation, reflecting its commitment to advancing gender equality and inclusive development that benefits all people.
-In 2022, the New Zealand government released an International Climate Finance Strategy to guide its climate finance investments.
+Inclusion is one of New Zealand’s four priority domains, reflecting its commitment to advancing gender equality and inclusive development.

 Beyond its bilateral co-operation, New Zealand engages in and supports the multilateral system and humanitarian assistance and advocates for SIDS internationally.
-Underpinned by the human rights approach, New Zealand considers gender equality, disability inclusion and social inclusion in all of its international development initiatives.
-As part of its commitment to policy coherence for development, New Zealand seeks to eliminate fossil fuel and fisheries subsidies; promotes an open, rules-based trading system; and has undertaken efforts to ensure a positive development impact for Pacific Island countries that participate in relevant labour mobility schemes.
+Underpinned by a human rights-based approach, New Zealand considers gender equality, disability inclusion and social inclusion in all its international development initiatives.
+Committed to policy coherence for development, New Zealand seeks to eliminate harmful fossil fuel and fisheries subsidies; promotes an open, rules-based trading system; and has undertaken efforts to ensure a positive development impact for Pacific Island countries that participate in relevant labour mobility schemes.

 Findings from OECD-DAC reviews